mahtokamal/OS_foundational_concepts/Windows_OS.md

 ![Screenshot (718)](https://github.com/user-attachments/assets/e9a5ea64-e003-4011-b887-72b589454a93)

 # 1.3.2 Local Users and Domains
+When you start a new computer for the first time, or you install Windows, you will be prompted to create a user account.
+This is known as a local user.
+This account will contain all of your customization settings, access permissions, file locations, and many other user-specific data.
+There are also two other accounts that are present, the guest, and the administrator.
+Both of these accounts are disabled by default.

+As a security best practice, do not enable the Administrator account and do not give standard users administrative privileges.
+If a user needs to perform any function that requires administrative privileges, the system will ask for the Administrator password and allow only that task to be performed as an administrator.
+Requiring the administrator password protects the computer by preventing any software that is not authorized from installing, executing, or accessing files.

+The Guests account should not be enabled.
+The guest account does not have a password associated with it because it is created when a computer is going to be used by many different people who do not have accounts on the computer.
+Each time the guest account logs on, a default environment is provided to them with limited privileges.

+To make administration of users easier, Windows uses groups.
+A group will have a name and a specific set of permissions associated with it.
+When a user is placed into a group, the permissions of that group are given to that user.
+A user can be placed into multiple groups to be provided with many different permissions.
+When the permissions overlap, certain permissions, like “explicitly deny” will override the permission provided by a different group.
+There are many different user groups built into Windows that are used for specific tasks.
+For example, the Performance Log Users group allows members to schedule logging of performance counters and collect logs either locally or remotely.
+Local users and groups are managed with the lusrmgr.msc control panel applet, as shown in the figure.

+In addition to groups, Windows can also use domains to set permissions.
+A domain is a type of network service where all of the users, groups, computers, peripherals, and security settings are stored on and controlled by a database.
+This database is stored on special computers or groups of computers called domain controllers (DCs).
+Each user and computer on the domain must authenticate against the DC to logon and access network resources.
+The security settings for each user and each computer are set by the DC for each session.
+Any setting supplied by the DC defaults to the local computer or user account setting.
 # 1.3.3 CLI and PowerShell
 # 1.3.4 Windows Management Intruementations
 # 1.3.5 The net Command